DareksCoffee/C2/docs/spec.md

 ## 1. Introduction
 Raven is a fast, pragmatic general-purpose language mixing imperative and object-oriented programming.

+> You are reading a very early version of the specification, which means there might be some specific details missing, information might be vage/poor, etc. \
+> If you notice any errors or have suggestions, please open an issue or a pull request.

-## 2. Basic concepts
+## 2. Semantics
-This section covers most basic semantical rules of Raven.
+This section covers most semantical rules inside of Raven.

 ### 2.1.
 Programs
 Each Raven program consists of: